thomasdavis/lordajax.com/apps/homepage/posts/chat.md

 When we want to collate some "memories"

-The word that gets thrown around is "embeddings". #todo
+The word that gets thrown around is "embeddings".

-Take a line of the following sentences
+Take a line of the following conversation.

-No idea what it means, but they are useful.

 ```
-There was once a dog who called a cat a bad person
+User: There was once a dog who called a cat a bad person
-Some camels drew their portrait and the sand designed
+System: Some camels drew their portrait and the sand designed
-No paper was appropriate, but the sphinx still won
+User: No paper was appropriate, but the sphinx still won
-No werewolf could have a man ride its back
+System: No werewolf could have a man ride its back
 ```

+// insert why any of that is relevant

-Take those four strange sentences, and pass them to an embedding model.
-It creates an index of "shit" for each one. #wrong
+Take those four strange sentences, and pass them individually to an embedding model.

+// insert a vector version #mebe

+// what would be "similar"

 So if I search for "mammal that loves sand", given the trained model, it would likely rank the sentence about a camel the highest.